 In this article

-That’s good, but the structure of the site that you start with often becomes the default structure as your site collection grows and is required to meet other kinds of needs.
-This growth can result in permissions-settings chaos, where everyone in the organization has full control over subsites or every individual requires new permissions for every new site they need to use.
+That’s good, but often, the structure of the site that you start with to meet specific needs ends up being the default structure as your site collection grows and is required to meet other kinds of needs.
+This can result in permissions settings chaos, where everyone in the organization has full control over sub-sites, or, every individual has to be granted permissions for every new site they need to use.

 A good permissions strategy can catch these problems before they get started.

 An effective permissions strategy gains you control in three main areas:

 - Manageability and performance.
 The permissions settings you choose have long-term consequences for how much work it takes to manage your sites, and how speedily your sites respond to user commands.